-- Equitable transport and access choices that are safe and convenient to use. - Improved service frequency and connectivity to major activity centres, employment zones and facilities within the City.
+- Equitable transport and access choices that are safe and convenient to use. - Improved service frequency and connectivity to major activity centres and employment zones, (such as Port Adelaide and Tea Tree Gully) and facilities within and adjacent to the City.